thomassie/thomassie.github.io/CoViD-19_global_dashboard.md

   	clean_names()
 ```

-Now, quick check what the data looks like.
+Now, a quick check what the data looks like.
 ```
 str(dd)
 head(dd)
 ```
 ![CoViD-19_str_head.png]({{site.baseurl}}/img/CoViD-19_str_head.png)

-And a brief graphical check:
+And a brief graphical check using data for Germany:
 ```
 dd %>%
   filter(., country_region == "Germany") %>%